marcconrad/myCCTV/README.md

 (10) If you want to use the camera and the server on different devices you can expose your localhost via (e.g.) https://ngrok.com/

 (11) Contact me under http://dr.marcconrad.com/ if you like what you see.
+Also contact me for any questions.

+(12) Feel free to contribute to this project.
+If you use the software for one of your own projects, please tell me.

 If you already own a webserver, obviously you can install it there.
-Just move the install.php where you need it and run it from a browser.
+Just move the unpdatefromgit.php where you need it and run it from a browser.
 You need https for the camera to work.